akash-network/docs/README.md

 ### Why is Akash cheaper than Amazon?

-We are seeding the market with top tier data center providers and negotiating lower than market rates with data centers to lease their underutilized server resources.
+We are seeding the market with top-tier data center providers and negotiating lower than market rates with data centers to lease their underutilized server resources.
 Most data centers have unused capacity sitting idle.
 Akash's software helps the data centers lease out their compute resources for Docker containers.

 ### How do I use Akash?